jakubzmarzly/matchmaker-web/README.md

 # Matchmaker Web Application
 #
-# This application utilizes JavaScript and HTML to create an application that determines is the user of the application is a potential love match for the creator.
+# This application utilizes JavaScript and HTML to create an application that determines if the user of the application is a potential love match for the creator.